-Not applicable, as this crypto-asset white paper concerns the admission to trading and ses
+Not applicable, as this crypto-asset white paper concerns the admission to trading and not the offer of the token to the public.

 E.38 Conflicts of interest

 MiCAR-compliant Crypto Asset Service Providers shall have strong measurements in place in order to manage conflicts of interests.
 Due to the broad audience this whitepaper is adressing, potential investors should always check the conflicts of Interest policy of their respective counterparty.